 path VARCHAR(255) NOT NULL,

-The costs: paths are denormalized strings, so the database cannot enforce that they point at real ancestors, and moving a branch means rewriting the path of every descendant.
-The VARCHAR also caps your practical depth.
+The other cost is structural.
+Paths are denormalized strings, so nothing enforces that they point at real ancestors, and moving a branch rewrites the path of every descendant.

 What changed: native path types